-Her screenplay FRENEMY landed on the annual Black List, an industry insider poll of the best un-produced scripts currently floating around Hollywood.
+Ariel's screenplay FRENEMY landed on the annual Black List, an industry insider poll of the best un-produced scripts currently floating around Hollywood.
 The potential of the script (and its comedic take on Lindsay Lohan and Paris Hilton's feud) drew solo coverage in W, Vice, Dazed, and PAPER Magazine, which dubbed it "one of the buzziest entries on the list."

-Today, that kind of ambition drives Ariel to defy her lactose intolerance and eat large amounts of cheese.
-She is a member of the Writers Guild of America West.
+Today, that kind of ambition drives Ariel to defy her wheat intolerance and eat large amounts of penne ala vodka.